Angular-Wave/angular.ts/docs/content/docs/_index.md

 - **Island-first and zero-cost:** AngularTS creates an application on any HTML tag with `ng-app` attribute, allowing multiple independent applications (modules) to live on a single page.
-The enables AngularTS to work alongside your existing tech stack where the majority of your page is rendered on the server, while AngularTS is isolated to small “islands” (regions of your page) where custom interactivity or personalization is required.
+This allows AngularTS to work alongside your existing tech stack where the majority of your page is rendered on the server, while AngularTS is isolated to small “islands” (regions of your page) where custom interactivity or personalization is required.